Church of St. George, 133 North Brown Road, Long Lake

 LIMITED EUCHARISTIC ADORATION IN THE CHAPEL

-We are offering parishioners the opportunity to spend some time in the church engaged in Eucharistic Adoration or private prayer.
+We are offering parishioners the opportunity to spend some time in the chapel engaged in Eucharistic Adoration or private prayer.
 All parishioners are welcome, even those who are not current Adorers.

 ADORACIÓN EUCARÍSTICA LIMITADA